-A friend of mine, Rere, asked me how to create a world map being revealed as player visited some specific areas.
+A friend of mine, Rere, asked me how to create a world map being revealed as a player visited some specific areas.
 Just like Ori And The Blind Forest world map.
 Welp, I never made one myself, but it sure is an interesting task.

 Preparing The UI

 First, let's create the masking area using Raw Image and add a Mask component to it.

 Under the mask, create the map you'd like to reveal like so.

 Our map is ready!

 Now, the fun part is the drawings!
 We will draw on a Render Texture.
 This Render Texture then will feed its result into our mask.

 First, create a Render Texture in your Assets folder.
 This will be our target to draw stuff.
 I used the size 480 x 270.
 The bigger the size, the heavier the process.

 Add this script to the Canvas and add references to the script